Home » Vacancies and Volunteering

 Application Form Guidance Notes

-Autism Bedfordshire is an independent charity that is dedicated to improving the lives of autistic people and their families by providing impactful services across Hertfordshire, Bedfordshire and Milton Keynes.
+Autism Bedfordshire is an independent charity that is dedicated to improving the lives of autistic people and their families by providing impactful services across Hertfordshire, Bedfordshire, and Milton Keynes.
 Our adult support services primarily focus on working with autistic adults who do not have a learning disability through skill development, advocacy for our membership and social opportunities.
+This position is to support within our evening social groups, these will run once a month in both Stevenage and St Albans and last for 2-3 hours and will usually be held on a Monday or Wednesday.

 Application Form